vskvj3/Geomys/docs/Design.md

 ### Leader Election
 - Initially, the **node started in bootstrap mode** becomes the **default leader** (highest ID).
 - Followers send **heartbeats every 5 seconds** to the leader.
-- If the leader does not respond to **3 consecutive pings**, a new leader is elected.
+- If the leader does not respond within **15 seconds**, a new leader election procedure begins.
 - The **node with the highest ID** becomes the new leader, and replication resumes.

 ### Request Handling